top of page

 H: My good woman - as the wife of a deceased Englishman - you must understand his Lordship and I, of an evening, require a cavernous dark room, and cigars - and brandy - and perhaps a side entrance (inspects doorways)

-B: Shush Hobby! - good god man - (to M) - we are of course willing to pay for the sledgehammer and any other required materials
+B: Shush Hobby! good god man (to M) - we are of course willing to pay for the sledgehammer and any other required materials

 M: In that case - the transaction is acceptable (turns to the table) Lemonade, gentlemen?

-H & B drink a skin full
+H & B drink a skin-full

 M: But I have daughters - three - all as innocent as milk-white lambs!

-H: Is that right?! (smooths peruke) I have a double first in Semantics and Pedantics from a notable university
+H(smooths peruke): Ahem, I have a double first in Semantics and Pedantics from a notable university

 B(thumps H): Oh give me back that sledgehammer, you lumbering lothario!
 Greece is paradise (breathes deep) - I suspect the air will make me a poet yet - and is rotten with wild eyes like the roe